Napkin to Product

 That is why we make sure the engineer that generated the schematics does the layout.
 He knows what is critical and where he can cut some corners.
 He knows what volumes are to be expected, how and where it is to be produced and he will take all of that into account.

 Our PCBs are designed for easy manufacturing and are accurately modelled in 3D so the mechanical team can evaluated compatibility and jumpstart their development.
+You can run the boards through your regular channels or you can ask us to initiate and follow up production.

 Board debug & startup